terra-campaigns/arrival/campaign/context/artefacts.md

 - You gain a +1 bonus to AC and saving throws while you wear this cloak.
 - Any friendly creature within 60ft of the cloak can expend one sanity point to re-roll any dice that directly impacts oneself.

-### Angelblind
+### Angel Shroud
-***Blind Angel eyeband, requires attunement***
+***Angel Shroud mask, requires attunement***

+Made of a shard of a seraphic engine, this golden shroud presents itself as a thick metal necklace.
+When the attuned creature touches it in the back it is enabled in one of the two operation modes.

+Sensory shroud mode

+Made by the theurgic kings for their lich armies to fight the angels

+Can change the mode as a free action

-While wearing this black eyeband, you gain blindsight out to a range of 60 feet.
+While wearing this black thick eyeband, you gain blindsight out to a range of 60 feet.
 Every time the eyeband is seen by Kyri creatures a new reaction roll should be made, with disadvantage.
 If the new result is better than the previous result it should be ignored.

 ![secretsArtefacts](secrets/secretsArtefacts.md)